Dragoniscol4/YoWall/README.md

 When you quit the app it either keeps the last frame of the wallpaper as the main wallpaper or keeps the wallpaper that you saved in settings

+NO MICROTRANSACTIONS OR ANY MONEY - INSPIRED BY WALLPER AND LIVELY WALLPAPER - MAKING IT FREE FOR ALL